 To conjure the scent of a graveyard or crypt, use natural scents such as dirt and potting soil.
 Place pots of the soil in strategic spots throughout the basement.

-Bring the Props to Life
+Bring the Haunted House Props to Life

-Combine a prop with a live actor.
+Combine a Halloween prop with a live actor.
 Adorn a wall with a variety of different masks, and have one of them suddenly come "alive" and talk.
 Build a cardboard or wooden box to house a "disembodied" head that taunts and terrifies.
 Sculpt the shrunken head and the masks out of papier-mache and paint them when the paper is completely dry.
-Build dummies using a combination of newspaper-stuffed clothing and papier-mache heads.
-Position a few dummies in the lawn; when one of them gets up and follows the guests, expect several yelps.
+Festoon the area with cobwebs.